Skip to content

 • a premium finish (pockets, belt, clean edges)

-It's an interior piece that requires real expertise.
+It is an indoor piece that requires real expertise.

 This is reflected in its price.